Massive Power Outage Hits Argentina, Uruguay - UrduPoint

 It is Father's Day in Argentina and some restaurants were expecting many customers.

-- 'Legs cut off' - The Tobago bar in the Boedo neighborhood of Buenos Aires had been fully booked for lunch.
+In the Tobago bar in the Boedo neighborhood of Buenos Aires, had been fully booked for lunch.

 "It had to happen today," said 60-year-old waiter Pedro Salinas.